What Does Partner Success Look Like?

 In the channel, the partnership between vendor, partner and customer is critical.
 However, everybody has a different idea of what constitutes a successful relationship.
 What does partner success look like?
 Each stakeholder will have their own idea of how they define a healthy and profitable partnership, based on their own specific parameters.

 Understanding and defining what partner success looks like for the different players is something with which vendors continue to struggle.
 Particularly with the explosion of new partner types supporting different business models.
 A common example is renewals; both the vendor and partner might believe they own that process with the customer.
 This can lead to conflict, which can damage both of their relationships, in the eyes of the customer.

 Indeed, 2020 research from Kaspersky suggested that vendors and partners aren’t as close as they could (or should) be.
 Here 65% of partners wished the relationship with their vendor was better.
-On partners’ wish lists were vendors that could demonstrate a strong understanding of the industry that partners are operating in, are easy to do business with, offer excellent customer support, and provide the opportunity to establish strong relationships with the vendor’s key contacts.
+On partners’ wish lists were firstly vendors that could demonstrate a strong understanding of the industry partners are operating in.
+Secondly, are easy to do business with and offer excellent customer support.
+While finally providing the opportunity to establish strong relationships with the vendor’s key contacts.

 In their initial rush to sign up channel partners, vendors rarely consider the success criteria for their partnerships.
 But it is important that vendors, partners and customers all agree on what success looks like in their relationship.
 Indeed, that definition of success can vary based on job function or skills set within those companies.
 You therefore must consider what success means to those different stakeholders.